David Graeber: Bureaucracy, managerialism, and "bullshit jobs"

 Much of Graeber's later scholarship focused on the topic of "bullshit jobs", proliferated by administrative bloat and what Graeber calls "managerial feudalism".
 One of the points he raised in his 2013 book The Democracy Project—on the Occupy movement—is the increase in what he calls bullshit jobs, referring to forms of employment that even those holding the jobs feel should not or do not need to exist.
 He sees such jobs as being typically "concentrated in professional, managerial, clerical, sales, and service workers".
-As he explained also in an article in STRIKE!: "Huge swathes of people, in Europe and North America in particular, spend their entire working lives performing tasks they secretly believe do not really need to be performed".
+As he explained also in an article in STRIKE!: "Huge swathes of people, in Europe and North America in particular, spend their entire working lives performing tasks they secretly believe do not really need to be performed."

-Because of the article's popularity, Graeber then wrote the book Bullshit Jobs: A theory, published in 2018 by Simon & Schuster.
-Writing for The New Yorker, Nathan Heller described the resulting book as having "the virtue of being both clever and charismatic".
-Reviewing the book for The New York Times, Alana Semuels noted that although it could be criticised for generalisations about economics "Graeber’s anthropological eye and skepticism about capitalism are useful in questioning some parts of the economy that the West has come to accept as normal."
-The Guardian gave a mixed review of Graeber's Bullshit Jobs, accusing him of having a "slightly condescending attitude" and attesting to the book's "laboured arguments", while referring to aspects of the book's thesis as "clearly right".
-Bullshit Jobs spent four weeks in the top-20 of the Los Angeles Times bestseller list.
-The book was awarded "Book of the Year 2018" by each of the Financial Times, New Statesman, and City AM.
+Because of the article's popularity, Graeber then wrote the book Bullshit Jobs: A Theory, published in 2018 by Simon & Schuster.
+Writing for the New Yorker, Nathan Heller described the resulting book as having "the virtue of being both clever and charismatic."
+Reviewing the book for the New York Times, Alana Semuels noted that although it could be criticized for generalizations about economics, "Graeber's anthropological eye and skepticism about capitalism are useful in questioning some parts of the economy that the West has come to accept as normal."
+The Guardian gave a mixed review of Graeber's Bullshit Jobs, accusing him of having a "slightly condescending attitude" and attesting to the book's "laboured arguments," while referring to aspects of the book's thesis as "clearly right."
+Bullshit Jobs spent four weeks in the top 20 of the Los Angeles Times bestseller list.